-Contact: Cassie Anderson, 360-816-6247
+Contact: Robert Gutierrez, 360-816-6247

-WHEN: 10:00 a.m. - 3:00 p.m., Saturday, June 8, 2013
+WHEN: 10:00 am to 3:00 pm, Saturday, June 14, 2014

-WHERE: Pearson Air Museum, 1115 E 5th Street, Vancouver, WA 98661
+WHERE: Pearson Air Museum, 1115 E Fifth Street, Vancouver, WA 98661

-The National Park Service's annual Brigade Encampment, a component of National Get Outdoors Day, re-enacts the jovial return of the fur brigades to Fort Vancouver – illuminating how day-to-day survival skills of trappers in the 1840s have become recreational pursuits today, and how our relationships to the natural world have changed over time.
+The National Park Service's annual Brigade Encampment, a component of National Get Outdoors Day, re-enacts the jovial return of the fur brigades to Fort Vancouver, illuminating how day-to-day survival skills of trappers in the 1840s have become recreational pursuits today, and how our relationships to the natural world have changed over time.

 NATIONAL GET OUTDOORS DAY